rushi/jquery.visibility.js/README.md

 ## Browsers

-Google Chrome v28, Firefox 22, Internet Explorer isn't tested.
+Google Chrome v28 and Firefox 22 are tested but Internet Explorer is not.

 ## jQuery